Floorp-Projects/Floorp/addon-sdk/source/doc/module-source/sdk/panel.md

 ## Private Browsing ##

-If your add-on has
+If your add-on has not
-[opted into private browsing](modules/sdk/private-browsing.html#Opting into private browsing), then **you can't use panels in your add-on**.
-This is due to a platform bug which we expect to be fixed in Firefox 21.

-If your add-on has not opted into private browsing, and it calls `panel.show()` when the currently active window is a
-[private window](modules/sdk/private-browsing.html#Per-window private browsing), then the panel will not be shown.
+[opted into private browsing](modules/sdk/private-browsing.html#Opting into private browsing), and it calls `panel.show()` when the currently active window is a [private window](modules/sdk/private-browsing.html#Per-window private browsing), then the panel will not be shown.